Are Intermediates Skiers Missing Out On So Much More?

 2. Book a ski holiday.

-3. Once out there possibly look for some kind of tuition.
+3. Once in the resort possibly look for some kind of tuition.
 This is often booked on the bus on the way to the resort or on arrival in the resort.

-4. If not committed to tuition then maybe take a private lesson or two during the week.
+4. If not committed to tuition then maybe take a private lesson or two during the week to be guided around the slopes and advice in which restaurant to stop at for lunch (nice for sure).

-5. If not too bothered about ski school maybe take some ski hosting.
+5. If not too bothered about ski school maybe take some local ski guiding.

 6. Open the curtains and look at the weather.